ElAwbery/Lucky_Egg/README.md

 - Initialize the candy_count attribute in the first_stage class

 Our GET request must be updated to get the correct html body for each page type:
+- Change the pokemon dictionary keys from path strings to pokemon object names.
+Eventually we will map names to objects.
-- re-write the pokemon dictionary values to call the required pokemon subclass html_body method
+- Re-write the pokemon dictionary values to call the required pokemon subclass html_body method.

 Finally, make sure all the code is well documented to reflect the changes.